 - Don’t assume that you’ll have mobile coverage, so cache maps, trail maps and this article.
 There is mobile service on the valley floor, but it may be spotty elsewhere in the park, like on Tioga Pass.

 Hot Tip: Do you need a rental car for your San Francisco to Yosemite road trip?
 If so, do some price comparison shopping at Rentalcars.com.
+If you are from out of the areas, check out this advice for finding the closest airport to Yosemite.

 Where to Stay in Yosemite